International Art & Craft Fair: The International Art and Craft Fair, Ouagadougou

 The Ouagadougou International Art and Craft fair is a framework promoting African handicrafts.
 It was initiated by the National Board of Foreign Trade (ONAC) and the Chamber of Commerce of Burkina Faso.
 The government of Burkina Faso came up with the idea to create the SIAO for two purposes: economical and social advancement.
 The government of Burkina hoped that the handicrafts would reduce the deficit of the trade balance of the country.
-Hence, they decided to create a framework for the promotion and the exchange of African handicrafts that would be a mean to facilitate their access to the international market.
+Hence, they decided to create a framework for the promotion and the exchange of African handicrafts that would be a means to facilitate their access to the international market.
 Moreover, the government wanted to create a medium that would facilitate reflection and consultation on problems related to the development of handicraft in African countries.
 Finally, the government of Burkina Faso wanted to train and supervise the craftsmen for self-promotion.
-On the social, intention side, the SIAO mentioned that the International Art and Craft Fair Ouagadougou, is a way to make easy the dissemination and expansion of African handicraft as a mean for expression and culture.
+On the social, intention side, the SIAO mentioned that the International Art and Craft Fair Ouagadougou, is a way to make easy the dissemination and expansion of African handicraft as a means for expression and culture.